Ninetalesgh/dndcampaign/vault/dm/meta/session_prep_bucket_list.md

 ## TODO

+- secrets/whispering for some information to encourage player role playing?

 - NPC characters with pictures on the github
 - add heroic inspiration and skills to the rules
 - in play, force characters to introduce themselves to others